 - Inability to record videos to make it easier for devs to reproduce bugs.

-- Mobile version has less possibilities and is less user-friendly.
+- Mobile version has fewer possibilities and is less user-friendly.

-Pricing starts at $29 per month with 1 project available.
+Pricing starts at $29 per month with one project available.

 Skitch is a free app that can make a significant difference for you if you are a heavy user of Evernote.
 Capturing screenshots, making notes, annotating them, and sharing will become much easier for you, and all you need to is to download Skitch and sign in to Evernote.
 The app will create a separate notebook for your screenshots.
 The upsides of the app: